Strengthening U.S. Borders with Intelligent Name Matching

 Proper screening requires accurate name matching to flag possible hits on watchlists.
 To maximize that accuracy, TASPO wanted to integrate different approaches to name matching, so that it could benefit from the strengths of each.

-CBP’s system in 2013 used a “brute force” approach, generating all possible spelling variations in an attempt to increase possible matches.
+Some older name matching systems use a “brute force” approach, generating all possible spelling variations in an attempt to increase possible matches.
 This approach has weaknesses, such as dealing with not-yet-seen names and names with added or missing spaces.

 CBP tested and added Rosette Name Indexer, a human language technology-based solution that uses machine learning and carefully weighted algorithms to understand phonetic variations, nickname formation patterns, and name variations within each language.
 It also links names across different languages and scripts, using knowledge of how a sound in one language may be spelled in a different one.